 And that’s exactly what happened when the iPhone first went on sale on a Friday in late June 2007, as Knocked Up and Pixar’s Ratatouille ruled theaters and Amy Winehouse’s “Rehab” dominated the radio waves.

-Around the United States, news outlets reported snaking lines of customers waiting to pay $600 a pop for a new iPhone.
+Around the United States, news outlets reported snaking lines of customers waiting to pay $500 or $600 a pop for a new iPhone.

 “We’ve been in line for days,” Melanie Rivera, a customer outside Apple’s SoHo store in New York City, told CNN Money.
 “It’s very uncomfortable out here in these chairs.
 But people are very social.
 We’ve made it through the rain, so we feel like we’re getting closer to the phone.”

 Similar scenes played out in other major cities.
-To build anticipation, Apple limited each customer to just two devices.
+To build anticipation, Apple limited each customer to just two iPhones.
 AT&T, meanwhile, said it would sell just one handset per person.

-For any bemused non-techies watching on TV, perhaps the most exciting moment was when tech journalist Stephen Levy — one of a small number of tech journalists to get his hands on a device prior to launch — almost got mugged on live television.
+For any bemused non-techies watching on TV, perhaps the most exciting moment was when tech journalist Steven Levy — one of a small number of writers to get his hands on a device prior to launch — almost got mugged on live television.

 Not everyone was sure about the iPhone, however.
-Apple proved that it could create non-computer products with the enormously successful iPod.
-But 2007-era Apple remained only a decade removed from the scattershot company that tried to get into the videogame, digital camera, pocket organizer and, yes, restaurant markets during the 1990s.
+Apple already had proved that it could create non-computer products with the enormously successful iPod.
+But 2007-era Apple remained only a decade removed from the scattershot company that tried to get into the video game, digital camera, pocket organizer and, yes, restaurant markets during the 1990s.

 In a research note to clients, Tom Smith, Universal McCann’s research manager for Europe, the Middle East and Asia, wrote: “The simple truth [is that] convergence is a compromise driven by financial limitations, not aspiration.
 In the markets where multiple devices are affordable, the vast majority would prefer that to one device fits all.”

-Universal McCann’s appraisal was matched by its research, which suggested only 31 percent of Americans wanted a device with multiple capabilities.
+Universal McCann’s appraisal matched its research, which suggested only 31% of Americans wanted a device with multiple capabilities.

 Chatter in the iPhone launch queue

-While there’s no doubt the iPhone prompted big queues in certain places, one Apple fan recalls the original iPhone launch day as surprisingly laid back — certainly when compared to today’s massive launch events.
+There’s no doubt the iPhone prompted big lines in certain places.
+Still, one Apple fan recalls the original iPhone launch day as surprisingly laid-back — certainly when compared to the massive events that accompanied later product launches.

-“Queues today are much, much larger,” Mark Johnson, a 56-year-old graphic designer from Liverpool, England, told Cult of Mac.
+“Queues today are much, much larger,” Mark Johnson, a 56-year-old graphic designer from Liverpool, England, told Cult of Mac in 2017.
 “I knew that I wanted the iPhone as soon as it was announced, so on launch day I queued at the Trafford Centre Apple Store.
 I was fairly near the front of the queue, and when I arrived I was surprised that there weren’t more people.”

-Johnson does, however, recall the type of excited launch-day chatter that will be familiar to anyone who ever queued up for a new Apple product.
+Johnson does, however, recall the type of excited launch-day chatter that will feel familiar to anyone who ever queued up for a new Apple product.